 Journaling also helps us process the prayers that the Lord answers in ways we don’t want to hear.
 It’s okay to discuss that with him.
 He knows us better than we know ourselves and he knows what’s best for us.
 He has a plan and he is trustworthy (Jeremiah 29:11).
 Penning our prayers gives us an opportunity to build our trust in him and process these moments together, with God.
 Because everything is better with him.
 Everything.

 I find journal prompts really help, so over coming weeks, I’ll include a prompt with each post.
 I pray your journaling journey helps you find peace, focus, and hope!

 What is the biggest worry you’re holding onto right now?

 - Lay it all out for God, and thank him for resolving it for you in the way he knows is best.

 - Ask him to help you develop your trust in him and his ways.

 Write three things you’re grateful for.

 - Note: You’ll write three things you’re grateful for with every entry.
 No repeats allowed!
 You’ll need brand new and different ones every day, so acknowledge the obvious, but pay close attention to the little blessings.
 Often, the tiniest details add the most beauty to our lives, but we’re too distracted to notice.

 - Don’t worry about grammatical perfection.
 God doesn’t care about your verbal prowess.
 Just get your pen moving and let your prayers flow!

 - Shoot for one page per entry.
-You can write more if you like/need to, but a one page minimum will give you time to process and have a-ha moments.
-We all love a-ha moments!
+You can write more if you like/need to, but a one-page minimum will give you time to process and have a-ha moments and we all love a-ha moments!